 When Is the Best Time to Enroll in Medigap?

 Choosing the right Medigap plan is important, but when you enroll is just as critical.
 The timing of your application can determine your eligibility, your monthly premium, and even which plans are available to you.
 For most people, there is a specific, one-time window that offers the most options and the best protections.
-Missing this window can make finding affordable coverage much more difficult down the road.
-Understanding this timeline is the first step to setting yourself up for success with Medicare.
-Let’s walk through the key periods and rules you need to know.

 Your Medigap Open Enrollment Period

 Think of this as your golden ticket for Medigap.
 Your Medigap Open Enrollment Period is a six-month window that starts on the first day of the month you are both 65 or older and enrolled in Medicare Part B. This is, without a doubt, the best time to buy a Medigap plan.
-Why?
-Because during this period, an insurance company cannot use your health history as a reason to deny you coverage or charge you a higher premium.
+During this period, an insurance company cannot use your health history as a reason to deny you coverage or charge you a higher premium.
 You have the right to buy any Medigap plan sold in Florida, and the price you’re offered is the same standard rate they offer everyone else your age.

 What Are Guaranteed Issue Rights?